SalomoHS/Online-Meeting-Live-Translation/README.md

 </p>

 <p align="center">
-  Destroy language barrier for online meeting particippant to understand convesation. <br>
+  Destroy language barrier for online meeting participant to understand convesation. <br>
   Translation and transcription is using amazon transcribe and amazon translate. <br>
   AWS services injected on online meeting app to capture audio through chrome extension.
 </p>